Property viewing trip in Spain

 If your focus is Benahavís, a viewing trip can be especially efficient with the right local coordination.
 We collaborate with all other agencies and developers active in the municipality, which means we can arrange viewings for any property currently available for sale in Benahavís — not just our own listings.

-Rather than juggling multiple agents, we can design a tailored viewing itinerary based on your priorities, grouping properties by area and timing to maximise your time on the ground.
+Rather than juggling multiple agents, we design a tailored viewing itinerary around your priorities, grouping properties by area and timing to maximise your time on the ground.

 We accompany all viewings, provide local context, and help you compare options calmly and objectively.
 When a purchase completes, we receive an introducer’s fee from the vendor or listing agent.
 There is no cost to you for arranging or attending viewings, and no obligation to proceed.